 3.1 The Control Properties

 All controls in Visual Basic 2012 IDE have properties.
-By altering the properties of a control, we are able to customize its appearance and how it responses to events.
-You can set the properties of the controls in the properties window of Visual Basic 2012 IDE at design time or at runtime.
+By altering the properties of a control, we are able to customize its appearance and how it responds to an event.
+Basically, you can set the properties of the controls in the properties window of Visual Basic 2012 IDE at design time or at runtime.
 Figure 3.1 is the typical properties window for a form.
-It refers particularly to the interface of the first application you have created in the previous lesson:
+It refers particularly to the interface of the first application you have created in the previous lesson.

 In the properties window, the item appears at the top part is the object currently selected (in Figure 3.1, the object selected is Form1).
 At the bottom part, the items listed in the left column represent the names of various properties associated with the selected object while the items listed in the right column represent the states of the properties.
 Properties can be set by highlighting the items in the right column then change them by typing or selecting the options available.

 In addition, we can customize the form’s color.
 The following code will change the form color to yellow every time the form is loaded.
 Visual Basic 2012 uses RGB(Red, Green, Blue) to determine the colors.
-The RGB code for yellow is 255,255,0.
-Me in the code refer to the current form and Backcolor is the property of the form’s background color.
+The RGB code for yellow is 255,255,0 while Me in the code refer to the current form and Backcolor is the property of the form’s background color.
 The formula to assign the RGB color to the form is Color.FormArbg(RGB code).
 The event procedure is as follows:

 Public Class Form1 Private Sub Form1_Load(ByVal sender As System.Object, ByVal e As System.EventArgs) Handles MyBase.Load Me.BackColor = Color.FromArgb(255, 0, 255) End Sub End Class

 You may also use the following procedure to assign the color at runtime.